syborg64/Wormhole/docs/user-guide/glossary.md

 > A **passive pod** join/leave is weightless as it's only interracting with the network, not participating to the global strategy.
 >

+#### Portal

+Portal is a futur type of **pod**, that have access to the files of the network but don't host any.
+It aims to open the possibilty of a Wormhole setup with servers storing the files and clients machines accessing the files.

 ![alt text](../images/wormhole_graph_2.png)
 ![alt text](../images/wormhole_graph.png)